 Establishing The Right Carb/Protein Balance

-The most important thing to understand is that Ketogenic is low in carbs, medium in meat or other proteins – and high in fat!
+The most important thing to understand is that Ketogenic diet meal plan should be low in carbs, medium in meat or other proteins – and high in fat!
 Finding the right balance from the start will yield great results.
 Yet not finding the balance can have undesired effects, for example eat too little protein and feel hungry, eat too much protein and it will slow down the process of ketosis.
 This is why so many different keto programs suggest close measurement of your intake.

 Most keto programs agree on this: They all advocate less than 50grams of carbohydrates per day.
 This is where leafy green vegetables comes in handy, since they are low in carbs and sugars, but will still provide other essential elements: nutrients and energy.